Introduction

 The 50mm was the standard lens that came with camera bodies, until the

-aps-c type cameras though, like Nikon's DX sized DSLR`s.
-On a DX sized sensor the lens becomes approx a 75mm f/1.4, which is more of a portrait lens then an all round lens like the 50mm.
+APS-C type cameras though, like Nikon's DX sized DSLR`s.
+On a DX sized camera the lens becomes approx a 75mm f/1.4, which is more of a portrait lens then an all round lens like the 50mm.
 The AF 50mm f/1.4 was

 originally manufactured in Japan, but production of this lens has now